 Hospice at Home West Cumbria provides a range of services to patients, carers, and their families.
 These services are available both before and after bereavement.
 Our team helps with coping, loss, grief, and bereavement.
-Our highly qualified staff and volunteers support patients, carers, and families by providing complementary therapies, 1-to-1 sessions and group support.
+Our highly qualified staff and volunteers support patients, carers, and families by providing complementary therapies, one-to-one sessions and group support.

 One-to-one support offers people a place to talk and reflect with someone outside their immediate family or friends.
 It can help to relieve the distress associated with loss and grief.
 We are able to offer one-to-one support to patients, carers, and family members.

 Separate groups for patients, carers and those bereaved which connect people with similar experiences and provide an opportunity for people to share thoughts, feelings, and coping strategies in a safe and supportive environment.

 Complementary Therapies can help relieve stress, tension, sleeplessness, anxiety, and aid relaxation.

 Hospice at Home West Cumbria can offer a range of complementary therapies including: